MalayGain/Co_fight/README.md

 ## Further prospects
 1. We plan on improving the app's functionalities and design
 2. We plan on providing a user interface for signing in and implement user authentication.
-2. We can also maintain medical logs of students.
+2. We can also maintain medical logs of users.

 ## View our Deployment here 👉